ductienuit/Game/README.md

 ===
    **Hello everyone.**

 My name is ***Le Duc Tien***.
 The first thing,  I apologize for my English, it's not my best.
 I and my team do our project in many day, about 4 months to release the first version.
-This project is a assignement of Nhap Mon Game, Beginning Game C++ and DirectX
+This project is a assignment of Nhap Mon Game, Beginning Game C++ and DirectX

 **Introduce my team:**